GoIntegro/hateoas-bundle/README.md

 That's why you don't have to.

-Just register your entity as a "magic service".
+Just register your entity as a *magic service*.

 ```yaml
 # app/config/config.yml